apriha/snps/CONTRIBUTING.rst

 Documentation improvements
 --------------------------

-``lineage`` could always use more documentation, whether as part of the official ``lineage`` docs, in docstrings, or even on the web in blog posts, articles, and such.
+``snps`` could always use more documentation, whether as part of the official ``snps`` docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 -----------------------------

-The best way to send feedback is to file an issue at https://github.com/apriha/lineage/issues.
+The best way to send feedback is to file an issue at https://github.com/apriha/snps/issues.

 If you are proposing a feature: